carloscerlira/facenet/README.md

 # FaceNet
-FaceNet model implemented by UNAM IIMAS students as final project of machine learning class.
+FaceNet model implemented by UNAM IIMAS students as final project.

 You can find information about the implementation on paper.pdf, it is based on the paper "FaceNet: A Unified Embedding for Face Recognition and Clustering".